Originality of work

 - Reject outright

-Authors are given either 1 month (minor) or 3 months (major) to revise their papers.
+Authors are given either 1 month (minor) to 2 months (major) to revise their papers.
 Authors can request longer if needed.
-If a revised paper has not been received after 1 year (and there has been no contact from the authors requesting additional time), then the paper will be considered a new submission if submitted after this time.
+If not returned within the 1 or 3 month times the papers may be subjected to a long peer-review process.
+If a revised paper has not been received after 1 year (and there has been no contact from the authors requesting additional time), then the paper will be treated as a new submission if submitted again.

-If you wish to appeal a decision that has been made on a paper, the process followed is set out below (and is according to the Code of Conduct and Best Practice for Editors and Publishers, published by COPE).
+If you wish to appeal a decision that has been made on a paper, the process followed is set out below (and in accordance with the Code of Conduct and Best Practice for Editors and Publishers, published by COPE).

-- Author contacts the office appealing a decision
+- Author contacts the publisher’s office to appeal a decision.

 - The paper will be sent to an independent member of the Editorial Board for assessment of the original reviewer reports and the original decision.
-In some cases, the person handling the paper can be the Editor-in-Chief (if no-one else is available).
+In some cases, the person handling the paper can be the Editor-in-Chief.

 - During an independent assessment, the adjudicating member of the Editorial Board may consult with the original reviewers and/or authors.